cythilya/jquery_newsticker/README.md

 - Easy to customize

 ##Options
-- height
+- height: The height of this newsticker.
-- speed
+- speed: Animation time in milliseconds.
-- start position
+- start position: Start position of the text.
-- interval
+- interval: Time in milliseconds before next item is shown.
+- move: Custom function for animation.

 ## Setup
 ### HTML Snippet